BBChris-Griffin/ProjectHope/README.md

 This demo was made purely to showcase the gameplay of the upcoming video game.

 To play, simple download the files above and run the .exe.

+UPDATE!!!:
+The game can only be played on a Windows computer at the moment.
+I have an idea to fix this but I thought I'd go ahead and announce it.